apatari/club-tracker/README.md

 # Club Tracker - A database management CLI

-This is a command line interface (CLI) designed to manage a many-to-one relationship between students who are each enrolled in one of the school clubs.
+This is a command line interface (CLI) designed to manage a many-to-one relationship between students who are each enrolled in a single club.
 With some modification of prompts and table names, the functions and menu system can work to manage any database with a similar many-to-one relationship between two classes.

 ## Setup